High-energy neutrinos from choked-jet supernovae: Searches and implications: Results and Discussion

 Second, there is an important difference between the source catalog of Ref.~\cite{IceCube:2021oiv} and ours: their catalog includes some nearby Type IIb supernovae (e.g.,~SN 2011dh), while we only include Type Ib/c supernovae as cjSNe are typically expected to be detected as these types.
 We find that the large flux produced by the additional SNe IIb would affect the final constraints by a factor of $\sim 2$.

-Third, Ref.~\cite{IceCube:2021oiv} constructed signal energy PDFs through the smearing matrices from IceCube's internal Monte-Carlo simulations, which are different from the publicly released smearing matrices we use and may also lead to an improvement in the final sensitivity.
+Third, Ref.~\cite{IceCube:2021oiv} constructed signal energy PDFs through the smearing matrices from IceCube's internal Monte Carlo simulations, which are different from the publicly released smearing matrices we use, and they may also lead to an improvement in the final sensitivity.